SYZ for index 1 Fano hypersurfaces in projective space: HMS in the toric limit

-Now the lemma follows by comparing the sum of the weights (as in (\ref{weight-decomposition})) appearing on both sides of this isomorphism. \end{proof} \begin{lemma} The group $G$ has the following presentation:
+Now the lemma follows by comparing the sum of the weights (as in (\ref{weight-decomposition})) appearing on both sides of the isomorphism above. \end{proof} \begin{lemma} The group $G$ has the following presentation:

 \end{lemma} \begin{proof} Because of the previous lemma, together with the fact that $G$ is a free abelian group of rank $n$, it suffices to show that the elements $g_i$ generate the group $G$.
 Let $G'\subseteq G$ be the subgroup generated by $g_0,\dots,g_n$.
-Because of Lemma \ref{graded-hom-spaces}, all of the partially wrapped Floer cohomologies $HW(\hat{L}_i,\hat{L}_j)$ are $G'$-graded.
-Next, using the isomorphisms
+Because of Lemma \ref{graded-hom-spaces}, all of the partially wrapped Floer cohomology vector spaces $HW(\hat{L}_i,\hat{L}_j)$ are $G'$-graded.
+Next, using the isomorphisms:

-we deduce that the cohomologies $HW(L_i,L_j)$ are also $G'$-graded.
-At the same time, the wrapping sequence
+we deduce that the cohomology vector spaces $HW(L_i,L_j)$ are also $G'$-graded.
+At the same time, the wrapping sequence:

-computes the full (unstopped) wrapped Floer cohomology algebra $\matheu{W}(L_0)$ of $L_0$ as the limit:
+computes the fully (unstopped) wrapped Floer cohomology algebra $\matheu{W}(L_0)$ of $L_0$, as the limit:

-It follows that the unstopped wrapped Floer cohomology is also $G'$-graded.
-On the other hand, the later is canonically given by:
+It follows that the (unstopped) wrapped Floer cohomology is also $G'$-graded.
+However, the later is canonically given by:

 where the right hand side is the group algebra of $G$.
-As a consequence, $G'=G$ and the Lemma follows. \end{proof} we group all of the previous discussion in the following theorem. \begin{theorem} There is a group isomorphism $\alpha:G\rightarrow \mathbb{Z}^n$ and an equivalence of triangulated categories
+As a consequence, $G'=G$ and the Lemma follows. \end{proof} we reorganize all of the previous discussion in the following theorem. \begin{theorem} There is a group isomorphism $\alpha:G\rightarrow \mathbb{Z}^n$ and an equivalence of triangulated categories: